edonberishaa/edonberishaa/README.md

 - 👀 I’m interested in learning Front-End;Back-End Development with a big interest especially in Back-End.
 - Creating new things that can make the work for us is my goal,so for that I think Back-End is better.
 - 🌱 I have intermediate skills in programming languages such as : C# and Python.
-- Enough prepared to make websites with latest web-technlogies with advanced knowledge in HTML,CSS and JavaScript.
+- Enough prepared to make websites with latest web-technologies with advanced knowledge in HTML,CSS and JavaScript.
 - Recently learning databases ,and interacting with SQL Server via Programming Languages as C#.
 - 2-nd year of University,studying Computer Science and Engineering,finished 1-st year with an average of 9.27!
 - Always hungry for more!
 Self-Motivated and Ambitious Person!